 Many types of EQF level 6 (SCQF level 10) capstone experiences can be devised that can fulfil the criterion for a capstone experience (e.g. laboratory or field-based, pedagogic, computer-based, socio-biological and biogeographical research).
 There may also be different approaches such as a biotechnology-business study.
 The important factor in deciding whether these represent a capstone experience is the presence of independently sourced information that is critically analysed.
-For guidance, some examples other than traditional laboratory or field capstone experiences include the following.
+For guidance, some examples other than traditional laboratory or field capstone experiences include the following:

 - Informatics capstone experiences.
 These may use computer-held, information databases that are ecological, molecular, physiological or taxonomical in nature, which can be investigated using software to identify trends or relationships or processes.
-In this type of capstone experience the data already exists in one form but it has to be found, manipulated and analysed so that conclusions may be reached. - Science education capstone experiences.
+In this type of capstone experience the data already exists in one form but it has to be found, manipulated and analysed so that conclusions may be reached. - 2) Science education capstone experiences.
 These may create new ways of imparting knowledge and will include analysis of the reaction to, or success of, a particular pedagogic approach or method. - 3) Questionnaire-based capstone experiences.
 These may find out what is known or not known, acted on, or understood about a process or treatment.
 They may test an idea by asking and analysing the answer to questions.
 A hypothesis is required, with ethical or other matters considered and response data generated and analysed. - 4) Business development projects, where the focus is on project selection and analysis of business potential for commercial exploitation and translation of biological innovations.
-These are frequently in collaboration with colleagues in Business Schools, and/or involving 'real world' entrepreneurs in their research.
+These are frequently in collaboration with colleagues in Business Schools, and/or involving 'real world' entrepreneurs in their research. - 5) A substantial period of work experience in a professional environment (e.g. bio-tech company, clinical research unit, research laboratory or field station), relevant to the degree, that allows the student to apply the theoretical knowledge and skills acquired during the degree programme while carrying out their own supervised research in an appropriately resourced environment.
+There will be a significant personal activity element where the student can independently generate and analyse data.
+The work will be underpinned by a range of relevant sources and include recognition of health, safety and ethical considerations and professional best practice.
+The learning outcomes and method of assessment will, as a minimum, be the same as those for in-house capstone experiences.
+Where students are working as part of a team, the following guidance note on group capstone experiences applies.
+Throughout the period of work experience, the interaction of the student with the supervisors (from the HEI and employer) must be documented allowing the support and progress to be clearly monitored.

-This note is cautious about use of the word "dissertation" as it is used differently across HEIs.
+This note is cautious about use of the word "dissertation" as it is used differently across Universities.
 It may for example be a term used to describe the submitted written report following a period of laboratory/field research or it could be used to describe a literature review.
 Panel members will need to be confident about how an applicant uses the term and may need to specifically seek clarification when considering an application.